yuta-imai/CppND-Capstone-Snake-Game/README.md

 # CPPND: Capstone Snake Game Example

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is a my Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="snake_game.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+## Work summary

+In my project, I made food randomly update its location so the game gets more exciting.
+To achieve this, I add `Food` class which manages its location and performs random location update by using a thread.

+## Work in detail

+- `main.cpp`: Made it to write result to a file, not only console.
+- `Snake`: Added `IsAlive()` and `PoisonPill()` so we can observe if its alive and let it die without touching member vaiables directly.
+- `Food`: As mentioned in summary, this is a representation of food, which manages its location and performs random location update by using a thread.
+- `Controller`: Now you can terminate game by `ESC` key.

+## vs. Rubrics

+### README

+- Has README which describes project and work.
+### Compiling and Testing
+- It compiles.

+### Loops, Functions, I/O

+- It writes result to a file.
+- The project accepts arrow keys and ESC key.

+### Object Oriented Programming

+- The project uses object oriented programming techniques.
+- For `Snake` class, it encapsulates private members and provides clearer methods than having accessed members directly.

+### Memory Management

+- The project uses smart pointer `shared_ptr` to share `Snake` object among `Game` and `Food`.

+### Concurrency

+- The project uses `thread` inside `Food` to run random update of its location.
+- For safe access to `Food` members from main game thread and thead inside `Food`, the project uses `std::mutex` and `std::lock_guard`.

 ## Dependencies for Running Locally
 * cmake >= 3.7